We are currently not running any major exhibition at present but there are details below of our most recent exhibitions.

 We kicked off our celebrations with an exhibition of pots by John Bedding and Sam Hall entitled “North South in the West” which ran from September 13th to November 1st 2020.
-More details of the exhibition can be found here.

 John Bedding a former student of Bernard Leach and a working potter in St Ives, gives an account of the 30-year history of St Ives Ceramics